nateybear/JuliaTools/README.md

 pkg> registry add General
 ```

-You want to re-add the General registry because Julia will no default to using it once you start using your own registries.
+You want to re-add the General registry because Julia will not default to using it once you start using your own registries.

 ### Snakemake